p4rtiz4n/sats-tracker/README.md

 Fork of the app was published on the [AppStore](https://apps.apple.com/app/sats-tracker/id1546547376).

 ### TODO:
-- [] Fix bug where candles are on realoaded when app becomes active from background
 - [] Add favorite aciton to detail screen
 - [] Cache for markets for asset
 - [] Test coverage